- Secondary bone cancer

 There are two main types of secondary bone cancer:

-This means the bone has become damaged.
-In some cases, small holes form in the bone.
-These are known as lytic lesions, and can weaken the bone and increase the risk of breakage or other problems.
+- Osteolytic – In this type, bone is broken down without new bone being made.
+In some cases, holes form in the bone.
+These are known as lytic lesions.
+They can weaken the bone and increase the risk of breakage or other problems.

-Most people develop either osteolytic or osteoblastic changes, but some have both.
+Most people with secondary bone cancer develop either osteolytic or osteoblastic changes, but some have both.